Miguel-LlamasLanza/early_tde_classification/README.md

 Project containing the first steps on the TDE early photometric classification to be used within FINK, for ZTF and LSST data.

+### About this branch
+Branch containing the latest state of the pipeline using zenodo data (before meeting on April 2024).
+Each alert on zenodo data only contains infomation on the lst 30 days.
+After April 2024, we switched to using full lightcurves, so this branch stays as an archival branch.

 ## Installation

 Git clone this directory